TDS Online Payment Explained

 Below shown table consists of the due dates for quarterly submission of TDS return through FORM 24Q:

 TRACES stands for TDS Reconciliation Analysis and Correction Enabling System.
 It was introduced by the Income Tax Department in a view to fasten and ease the process of filing TDS correction statements for the deductors online.
-FORM 16 can be downloaded from TRACES site.
+Form 16 (now Form 130) can be downloaded from TRACES site.
 The taxpayer or deductor should register at TRACES site.

 The registration is available for the deductors and taxpayers.
 The portal provides the following services